The Best Dog Parks in Connecticut (2025 Guide)

 South Windsor Dog Park

-This newly opened, fenced in park features agility equipment and has separate large and small dog areas.
+This fenced-in park features agility equipment and has separate large and small dog areas.

 Southbury Dog Park